Travel hacking is a concept I've been aware of for much of my travel blogging career.

 How I Learned About Travel Hacking

-As I didn't want to devote a massive amount of time to researching travel hacking (boring), I focused on two trustworthy sources of info.
+As I didn't want to devote much time to researching travel hacking (boring), I focused on two trustworthy sources of info.

 Reading an ebook